Jamedjo/himg/README.md

 ## CAVEATS

 1. This is **pre-alpha** software, don't expect it to work yet.
-2. Rendering requires a GPU.
-Awaiting CPU support in vello, which Canva may be working on.
-3. Performance needs tuning.
+2. Performance needs tuning.
 Both in the underlying blitz library and how data is passed between Rust and Ruby
-4. Network requests can be made: don't use this library with untrusted inputs.
+3. Network requests can be made: don't use this library with untrusted inputs.
+Use `disable_fetch` if you don't need to fetch any resources.
-5. file:// URLs are resolved: this could expose files on your computer.
+4. file:// URLs are resolved: this could expose files on your computer.
+Use `disable_fetch` if you don't need to fetch any resources.
-6. Native extensions are not yet being published for different os/arch
+5. Native extensions are not yet being published for different os/arch

 # Development